beacon-biosignals/download-run-attempt-artifact/README.md

 # Download Run Attempt Artifact

 Downloads an artifact which was uploaded by workflow in the specified run attempt.
 This action mirrors the `actions/download-artifact` but additionally supports downloading an artifact from a specific `run-attempt`.

+> Note: GitHub artifacts from previous run attempts will persist when you re-run a single job or if you use "Re-run failed jobs".
+Using "Re-run all jobs" however will cause artifacts from previous attempts to be deleted.
+For more details see: https://github.com/orgs/community/discussions/17854.

 ## Example